 ¹by value I simply mean something of importance, e.g. When we say someone has strong values, we mean certain things are very important to them, such as family.
 When we say someone has strong family values, we mean they place high importance on their family over other persons or things.

 And this is usually because of all the pain and suffering they experience and see others experience.
-They assume if God existed he would address all the pain and suffering (which He has, only not on their terms but on His - which are the best terms).
-But this is because they don't understand the cause and purpose behind pain.
+They assume if God existed he would address all the pain and suffering (which He has, only not on their terms but on His - which are the best terms, because only He knows what is best since He knows and sees all things).
+We question and doubt God's love and goodness because we don't understand the cause and purpose behind pain.
 For a further discussion on this click here.

 ³something cannot be truly loved or worth loving until it is first valuable (objectively) and then valued (subjectively).